Château-Neuf de Saint-Germain-en-Laye: History

 At the outset, the château was the dwelling of those who had it built: Henry II, who died in 1559 (from a lance wound received in a tournament in Paris, three years after the château was begun); and, above all, his wife, Catherine de' Medici.

 Henry II would expand Château-Neuf considerably and sojourn there regularly, while his numerous children, legitimate and bastard, lived at Château-Vieux.

 Catherine stopped going to the château toward the end of her life in 1589, after her astrologer, Côme Ruggieri, predicted that she would meet her death in Saint-Germain.

 In August 1561, the year after the death of King Francis II of France on 5 December 1560, the Queen of Navarre arrived in Saint-Germain escorted by a grand cortège at the head of which rode her spirited second husband, the Duke of Vendôme.
 Several days of festivals ensued with diverse games and even a bullfight.
 Among the guests was their son, the nearly 8-year-old Henri de Béarn, the future Henry IV, and Henry II's third son, the 10-year-old Duke of Orléans who would become the future Henry III.

 It was in this château that "Louis-Dieudonné" (Louis the God-given), the future King Louis XIV, was born on 5 September 1638.
 His father, Louis XIII, died there on 14 May 1643.

-Château-Neuf was the refuge of Charles II of England in 1650, after the execution of his father.
+Château-Neuf was the refuge of Henrietta Maria of France, the widow of Charles I of England, who by 1649 had established her court here.
+By 1650 she was joined by her son the future Charles II of England.

 During the Fronde, the French civil war in the mid-17th century, the "Grande Mademoiselle", Anne Marie Louise, Duchess of Montpensier, came to Saint-Germain seeking asylum and installed herself at Château-Neuf where "she lay in a wonderfully beautiful chamber in a ruined tower, well-gilded and large but with no glass in the windows and a meager fire."

 In 1668, a grand ceremony was organized that set off from the Château-Neuf for the baptism of the Grand Dauphin at the Sainte Chapelle of the Old Château.

 In 1682, the French Court left Saint-Germain for the Palace of Versailles.